Perusall offers three types of Review-Based assignments to facilitate peer learning and structured feedback:

 - Suppress this review excludes the Rubric from the submission’s score, and hides it completely from the author.

-If you’d like to skip this period, enable Omit instructor review period when creating your assignment. - During the Author review and response stage, students see the scores and comments entered by reviewers, and respond to the in-text comments.
+During the Author review and response stage, students gain access to the scores and comments entered by their reviewers.
 Authors’ replies to in-text comments left by their reviewers earn credit toward the Authors responding to in-text comments component.

 Setting up a Review-Based Assignment